-Situated southwest of XIV (dolmen-circle).
+Situated southwest of 14 (dolmen-circle).
 "Of this circle, four stones only now remain in their original position.
-The remainder, with the cromleac, were destroyed or removed by the peasant who holds the ground, about five years ago" - i.e. five years before 1837.11 (2).
-Between XV and the road" (dolmen-circle).
-There are several very large stones here, which, with others that were blasted, formed, according to the peasantry, another circle." - Petrie.
+The remainder, with the cromleac, were destroyed or removed by the peasant who holds the ground, about five years ago" - i.e. five years before 1837.

 This site, along with Site 11A, is a ring barrow, and dates from the Bronze age.
 Ring barrows are basically a small mound - the barrow - surrounded by an earthen ring.
-The mound here measures 5.5 meters across, and the ring is 17 meters in diameter.
-Petrie noted some kind of a stone box or cist at the centre.
+The mound here measures fiveand a half meters across, and the ring is seventeen meters in diameter.
+Petrie noted some kind of a stone box or cist at the centre of this monument.

 Borlase: - No. 12.

 Situated near the road, and east-northeast of 12 (circle with cist or small dolmen).